ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>and I was shook at first, but then I understood.</blockquote>

 <h3>4.
-The Return Of Internet Use Stigma - <a href="https://medium.com/@ossiana.tepfenhart/the-return-of-internet-use-stigma-88a47851cc47" target="_blank" rel="noopener noreferrer">link</a></h3>
+I was eating meat pie outside when my brother's dog rushed out of the house. - <a href="https://medium.com/@George-Clinton/i-was-eating-meat-pie-outside-when-my-brothers-dog-rushed-out-of-the-house-d09344315755" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ossiana Tepfenhart`**
+✍️ **posted by `Drey`**

-<blockquote>“I’d never use online dating!
-Only creeps are there!”</blockquote>
+<blockquote>It came and sat close to my feet, looking at me with beggi-beggi eyes.</blockquote>

 <h3>5.
-An Investment Gamble Built My Future and Taught Me Regret - <a href="https://medium.com/the-narrative-arc/an-investment-gamble-built-my-future-and-taught-me-regret-81e91c16b9e1" target="_blank" rel="noopener noreferrer">link</a></h3>
+Marriage Isn’t a Spreadsheet: Balancing Love and Bank Accounts - <a href="https://medium.com/a-little-stoic-wisdom/marriage-isnt-a-spreadsheet-balancing-love-and-bank-accounts-c891acb38ab7" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Narrative Arc`**
+✍️ **posted by `Pragmatic Wisdom`**

-<blockquote>A single stock purchase provided life lessons about wealth, choices, and letting go</blockquote>
+<blockquote>What sharing means when money gets personal</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/mobile-app-development/recommended target="_blank" rel="noopener noreferrer">App Development</a></h1>
 <h3>1.
-Year 3 in Mobile Development: Growth, Challenges, and Triumphs - <a href="https://medium.com/@KennethMathari/year-3-in-mobile-development-growth-challenges-and-triumphs-d893894d54a6" target="_blank" rel="noopener noreferrer">link</a></h3>
+Top 5 Problems Google Leaves to Third-Party Vendors for Android Developers - <a href="https://medium.com/itnext/top-5-problems-google-leaves-to-third-party-vendors-for-android-developers-3c11ddebb76b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kenneth Mathari`**
+✍️ **posted by `ITNEXT`**

-<blockquote>When I first sat down to write about my third year in mobile development, I hesitated.
-This year has been a whirlwind of challenges —…</blockquote>
+<blockquote>Critical Gaps in Android Development: Where Google Relies on Third-Party Solutions</blockquote>

 <h3>2.
 Clean Architecture Struggles to Scale in Mobile Development - <a href="https://medium.com/@elye-project/clean-architecture-struggles-to-scale-in-mobile-development-85971471ac7a" target="_blank" rel="noopener noreferrer">link</a></h3>